 Coupled with flooding vulnerability along the Cedar River, the subarea also is subject to geologic hazards, most notably landslides given the topography of the Cedar River Valley.
 The river is flanked by many landslide-prone hazard areas downstream of the Landsburg Diversion Dam as well as upstream near Cedar Falls just below Chester Morse Lake.
 Previous landslide events have inhibited the proper conveyance of flood water, causing additional flood risk.

 King County has determined much of the upper third of the Cedar River basin is considered a Landslide Hazard Area, subject to severe landslide risk.
 In 2001, the magnitude 6.8 Nisqually Earthquake triggered a large landslide at river mile 5.0 of the Cedar River that resulted in a channel avulsion and significant upstream flooding.
-According to the King County data, there are no Landslide Hazard Areas in the Green River system that overlap with the geography of the subarea.
+According to the King County data, there also are Landslide Hazard Areas in the Green River system that overlap with the geography of the subarea.

 Climate Change Impacts